byroot/pysrt/README.rst

     $ sudo easy_install pysrt

-It is also available for Python 3 as `pysrt3 <https://github.com/byroot/pysrt/tree/python3>`_
+It is compatible with python >= 2.6 and 3.

 Library Usage